Test & Treat

 No. This must be completed after you attend the 8-hour live seminar in full.
 Instructions to appropriately conduct physical assessments will be provided at the conclusion of the live seminar.

 Any trained medical professional who provides these services can oversee the technique assessment.
-Eligible healthcare providers accessors include: MD, DO, PA, ARNP, RN.
-Please contact us to verify if your accessor is eligible.
+Eligible healthcare providers assessors include: MD, DO, PA, ARNP, RN.
+Pharmacists who successfully completed a test and treat certificate training program or who have otherwise received appropriate training and authority under a signed agreement to practice accordingly, such as under a collaborative practice agreement, are also eligible to serve as an assessor.
+Please contact us to verify if your assessor is eligible.

 Q: Does the assessor need to be in the same room or can this be reviewed via Zoom?